sawyerwatts/Checklists/README.md

 1. See relevant other pages
     - See [./app.md](./app.md) for more specific checks
     - See the relevant subpage in [./app/](./app/) based off granularity
+1. Implement error handling and add assertions
+1. Try to ensure the app can live for a decade without becoming too legacy.
 1. Ensure `README.md` is complete:
     - Document the purpose, abstract, or problem statement of this app
         - Document the critical characteristics